Let’s face it – buying a bed in mattress stores feels awkward. Sleeping is an inherently private experience, after all.

 Uncomfortable as it might seem, it also seems counterintuitive not to at least test-drive (or in this case, test sleep) an investment where you spend one-third of your life.

 Research shows that personally testing mattresses doesn’t always lead to best selection though.
 In fact, some of the best-rated beds in our research come from online brands like Amerisleep.

 Why are so many of today’s best mattress brands founded online?
 Well for one, mattress stores hold a slew of tricks up their sleeves to make sure you walk out of there having purchased something.
 This article outlines those common myths about shopping for mattresses in a store, and reveals the honest truth about these “buyer beware traps.”

-Myth #1: You need to try before you buy
+Myth #1: You need to try in a mattress store before you buy

-Truth: Selecting the best option in a showroom setting is no more likely than buying online
+The Truth: Selecting the best option in a showroom setting is no more likely to get you comfortable than buying online

 Common recommendations state that you should spend at least 20 minutes lying on each mattress you are considering.
 At least.

 Even if you narrow down your selection to a specific price range and firmness, you could still face an ample selection to personally test.
 Let’s say, for example, one store offers six models, and another store five.
-At 20 minutes per mattress, you spend four hours relaxing under the glaring fluorescent lights.
+At 20 minutes per mattress, you’ll spend four hours relaxing under the glaring fluorescent lights.
 Not to mention all the while you’ll be fending off pushy salespeople.
 Does this sound like your ideal Saturday?

 More than likely, customers shortcut test time, and spend 20 minutes total with all mattresses.
 Even if you diligently wait out the full duration, studies show that you are still pretty terrible at picking out the best bed in a showroom setting.

-The independent, non-profit research group, RTI let participants select their top choice of seven beds in a showroom setting (think Mattress Firm), then gave them each one to try for one month.
+The independent, non-profit research group, RTI let participants select their top choice of seven beds in a showroom setting (think like all Mattress Firm locations), then gave them each one to try for one month.
 The participants did not know which bed they initially chose, and the mattresses arrived in a random order.